rish-ti/Final_test_project/README.md

 # Final_test_project

-Repository for the final task on Stepik Automated Testing course
+This repository is created for the final task on Stepik Automated Testing course